 Authentic Properties, LLC, owes $11,010.80 in summer 2018 personal property taxes, plus interest.

 I have not checked whether past taxes referred to Ingham County have been paid, but the point is moot.

 It is a violation of the city charter … Read more →

 I don’t vote color.
 I vote the best candidate.
 Back when Debbie Stabenow who was holding office as an Ingham County commissioner and running to be a state rep. I helped her in her campaign.
 Once elected she lied to me deliberately on how she voted on a specific bill.
 She said she would vote for the bill and did not, but said that she had voted for the bill.
-The next year a similar bill was introduced and she again said she would … Read more →
+The next year a similar bill was introduced and she … Read more →

 I can find nothing recent about the CFTB litigation against DRW for illegal trading.
 Months ago there was an article commenting on how long the judge was taking.

 I would not expect this to factor into East Lansing government decision making.
 Ever since the Meadows faction hired Staton as city manager and gave him bonuses for development, the city’s ethic has been: give us your crooks, deadbeats, and cronies yearning for a free ride.

 MEDC however has a legal requirement … Read more →

 From the latest ELi story on the Project Formerly Known As City Center II, it appears DRW, the big-league Chicago day-trader, is going to settle with the former developer, in order to put an end to litigation and get those $10 million legacy MBT credits and brownfield money.